 The McKinsey report is fascinating for its survey findings comparing why employees say they leave to why employers believe they leave, with some stark distinctions.

-But the report, and just about all of the endless accounts about an employee exodus, falls short by failing to provide context for the so-called exodus.
+But the report, and just about all of the endless accounts about an employee exodus, falls short by failing to provide context.
 Specifically, they ignore the fact that quit rates plummeted in the Spring of 2020.
 McKinsey blares, “The Great Attrition is happening—and will probably continue.”

 But is it?
 And will it?